-For many citizens of Mexico, a Border Crossing Card (BCC) offers a handy way to regularly enter the United States.
+For many citizens of Mexico, a Border Crossing Card (BCC) offers a handy way to regularly enter the United States by land or sea, particularly if they live near the U.S. border (near the states of California, Arizona, New Mexico, or Texas).
 However, the BCC is often misunderstood.
 As explained below, it is not the equivalent of a U.S. green card, and it comes with many restrictions.

-The BCC itself is a laminated card that authorizes its holders to cross the U.S.-Mexico border as a visitor with B-1 or B-2 status (meaning you can visit the U.S. for business, pleasure, or both).
-It looks like a driver’s license and is the size of a credit card.
+The BCC itself is a laminated card that authorizes its holders to cross the U.S.-Mexico border by land or to enter the U.S. on a boat from Mexico as a visitor with B-1 or B-2 status.
+That means the purpose of your visit to the United States can lawfully include business, pleasure, medical treatment, or a combination.
+The BCC looks like a driver's license and is the size of a credit card.

-The BCC is good for an unlimited number of U.S. entries during a ten-year period, but the holder can stay for only a short period of time (30 days) and travel only within a certain area after each entry.
-Just as with one-time visitor visas, the BCC does not allow you to work in the United States.
+It is good for an unlimited number of U.S. entries during a ten-year period, but the holder can stay for only a short period of time (30 days) and travel only within a certain area after each entry.
+Just as with one-time visitor visas, the BCC does not allow you to accept employment or work in the United States.

 You can apply for a BCC only if you are both a Mexican citizen and resident, meaning you are a Mexican citizen who is living in Mexico.
 Other than this, the eligibility rules are the same as if you were applying for a one-time visa as a visitor, which is known as B-1 for a business visitor, or B-2 for a tourist visitor.